TabbyML/tabby/clients/eclipse/README.md

 pnpm install
 ```

-This will also build `tabby-agent` and copy it into `clients/eclipse/plugin/tabby-agent/`.
+This process will also build the `tabby-agent` and place it into the `clients/eclipse/plugin/tabby-agent/` directory.

-4. Import `clients/eclipse/plugin` and `clients/eclipse/feature` into Eclipse workspace.
+4. Import the `clients/eclipse/plugin` and `clients/eclipse/feature` directories into your Eclipse workspace.

-5. Open `clients/eclipse/plugin/plugin.xml` in Eclipse, it should be open as a plugin project overview.
-In the `Testing` section, select `Launch an Eclipse application`.
+5. Open the `clients/eclipse/plugin/plugin.xml` file in Eclipse.
+It should open as a plugin project overview.
+In the `Testing` section, click on `Launch an Eclipse application` to start the plugin.